sound-affairs/sound-affairs.github.io/_news/talk_josephine.md

 ---
 layout: post
-title: Talk Josephine Hoegaerts “On becoming dysfluent.
-Stammering, Suffering and Complaint in the 19th century”, June 4
+title: Talk Josephine Hoegaerts on the history of the voiceprint, July 17.
 date: 2024-07-08 16:11:00-0400
 inline: false
 related_posts: false